The main reason for baking smaller loaves is to have fresh bread and avoid spoilage.

 For yeast, I refer to my own conversion chart, which compares the volume of active dry yeast and instant dry yeast and converts either to weight in grams:

 Recipes almost always refer to ordinary table salt, which is 5.7 grams per teaspoon.
 I refer to my own conversions or use a calculator.
-I have been writing recipes with 33% sodium:
+I have been writing recipes with 50% and 33% sodium:

 |Tsp. (fraction)||Tsp. (decimal)||Grams|